 Making People Smile

 What I love most about Brody is how authentically he lives his life.
-You don’t see any six-year-olds trying to be something they’re not—that’s the beauty of kids!
+You don’t see any seven-year-olds trying to be something they’re not—that’s the beauty of kids!
 They’re real!
 No masks, no filters…just them, doing their thing, whatever that may be.

 It’s been a tough few years.
 You’ve got to hold onto what’s pure.
 And that’s videos of kittens, puppies, and Brody dancing.
 (At least, for me.)
-I think what impacted me most as a mother was seeing the wonderful response from people in regards to his viral video.
-Strangers, friends, and even celebrities all find joy from his joy.
+I think what impacted me most as a mother was seeing the wonderful response from people in regard to his viral video.
+Strangers, friends, and even celebrities all find joy in his joy.
 Feeling his happiness through a screen.
 That’s some serious magic!

 Have you listened to my podcast?
 Check out The Mom Confidential!